 Bake for 30 minutes or until bubbly.
 Remove from the oven and allow to cool slightly before serving.
 And, by the way, it’s easier to serve if you cut it into squares.

-Other baked spaghetti recipes you might enjoy from around the internet:
+Other baked spaghetti recipes you might enjoy:

 - Baked Spaghetti from Eat at Home